karendeng00/Suicide-Data-Analysis/proposal/proposal.md

     ## 1 female     0  133.
 3.16  0.41  7.41   7
     ## 2 male       0  225.
 13.6   2.42 27.4   24.9

-I also did some data analysis to see if there were differences in comparing number of suicide rates and age groups.
+We also did some data analysis to see if there were differences in comparing number of suicide rates and age groups.
 There were clear differences in suicide rates by age group, with a trend that seemed to be proportional.